Cody-Price/BFit_fe/README.md

 BFit is an iOS social media based application built for people who would like post and share meal plans, workouts and other fitness tips all while supporting eachother together in a fitness-only paradigm.
 The application is built in Swift 4 utilizing Alamofire and Cloudinary pods as well as the Cloudinary asset hosting service.

+This project is currently in the testing phase and is not yet ready for deployment to the iOS store.

 #### Front End Tech Stack

 - [Swift](https://swift.org/) - Front End Logic